dotlang/language/README.md

 A set of core packages will be included in the language which provide basic and low-level functionality (This part may be written in C):

 - Calling C/C++ methods
-- Reflection
+- Load code on the fly and hot swap
 - Data conversion
-- Garbage collector
+- Garbage collector (Runtime)
 - Function level storage (to simulate static method-local variables in a safe mechanism)
 - Serialization and Deserialization
 - Dump an object